 A pre-IPO analyst meeting is held after the S-1 Registration Statement is filed to educate bankers and analysts about the company.
 Bankers and analysts are also briefed on how to sell the company to investors.
 A preliminary prospectus can also be drafted.

-Pre-marketing is conducted to determine whether institutional investors like the sector, the company, and the price they would pay per share.
+Pre-marketing is conducted to determine whether institutional investors like the sector and the company and the price they would likely be willing to pay per share.
 In conjunction with the internal valuation, a price range for the offering is set by the banks.
 The S-1 Registration Statement is amended with the price range.

-After the pre-marketing work and S-1 Registration Statement is completed, the management team travels around the world to meet with investors and market the company.
-This is a very important process as orders for the number of shares by investors and the price they are willing to pay are determined.
+After the pre-marketing work and S-1 Registration Statement is completed, the management team travels around to meet with investors and market the company.
+It is a very important process as orders for the number of shares by investors and the price they are willing to pay is determined.
 The price range may be further revised.

 The management team will meet with the investment banks to decide on the final price of the deal based on the orders.
-If there are a lot of orders (oversubscribed), the company will price the shares higher and vice versa.
+If there are a lot of orders (oversubscribed), the company will price the shares higher.

-Once the IPO is priced, the investment banks will allocate shares to investors and the stock will start trading in the primary market for the public to buy and sell.
+Once the IPO is priced, the investment banks will allocate shares to investors, and the stock will start trading in the market for the public to buy and sell.